Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Stellar activity and its evolution

 \subsection{Stellar infancy: birth to the zero-age main sequence}

-[H-IV:2.2.1] ``Although the age range in this first age category is only a percent or so of the total main-sequence lifetime of the star, there are several important steps to the life of the star which occur during this time. [\ldots] For this section we concentrate on ages ranging from stellar birth to the time it takes the star to reach the zero-age main sequence, at which point the star is in stable hydrostatic equilibrium, and there is negligible contribution to the stellar luminosity from any accretion-related processes.
+\ors[IV:2.2.1] ``Although \indexit{star!activity!birth to ZAMS}the age range in this first age category is only a percent or so \indexit{zero-age main sequence (ZAMS)}of the total main-sequence lifetime of the star, there are several important steps to the life of the star which occur during this time. [\ldots] For this section we concentrate on ages ranging from stellar birth to the time it takes the star to reach the zero-age main sequence, at which point the star is in stable hydrostatic equilibrium, and there is negligible contribution to the stellar luminosity from any accretion-related processes.
 This time scale is a function of stellar mass, being approximately 50\,Myr for a solar-mass star, and longer than 160\,Myr for a star of 0.5 M$_{\odot}$ or less.
 For the purposes of discussion, and because stellar ages can be uncertain by factors of two or more, we include stars of ages up to $\sim$100\,Myr. [\ldots]

 Magnetic activity in general is at a high level in these young stars because of their rapid rotation, but the interpretation can be confused by other processes occurring in the system which have similar observational characteristics to magnetic reconnection processes [as discussed in Ch.~\ref{ch:formation}. \ldots] Flares some 100-1000 times more energetic than the biggest solar flares occur roughly once a week on these young, rapidly spinning stars. [\ldots] Over slightly longer evolutionary time scales there is a decrease in flare rate.''